Argyrochosma tenera: Morphology

+Argyrochosma tenera is a small epipetric fern.
 The rhizome is short, thick, and more or less upright.
 It bears thin, delicate linear-subulate scales, 2.5 to 3 mm long and of a uniform chestnut-brown color.
 The margins are entire (without teeth), or the walls of the marginal cells may project from the margin.
 The scales are not strongly crisped (wavy) when dried.

 The leaves are 10 to 30 cm long and arise close together from the rhizome.
 The stipe (the stalk of the leaf, below the blade) is slender, rounded, dull (rather than shiny), lacks hairs and scales, and varies from a bright to a dark chestnut-brown.
 It is typically shorter than to about as long as the leaf blade.

 The leaf blades are lanceolate or deltate-lanceolate to ovate in shape, and bipinnate (cut into pinnae and pinnules), although it can be somewhat more dissected at the base.
 The rachis (leaf axis) is similar in appearance to the stipe.
 It bears up to 12 pairs of pinnae, nearly opposite to one another, on stalks.
 They are ovate to lanceolate in shape.
 The pinnules are long and also borne on stalks.
 The pinnulets are oblong to elliptic-oblong, obtuse (blunt) at the tip and truncate (abruptly cut off) to nearly cordate (heart-shaped) at the base, with entire margins.
 The dark color of the segment stalks stops abruptly at a joint at the base of the leaf segment.
 The segment at the tip of the pinnule may be either lobed or unlobed.
 The leaf tissue is leathery in texture, free of hairs and scales above and without any farina (powder) below.

 In fertile leaf segments, the sporangia are close to the margin, borne along the further one-half to one-quarter of the secondary veins branching from the midrib of the segment.
 The tissue of the leaf margins retains the same texture as the rest of the leaf, and is not modified into a false indusium.
 Reproductive mode varies within the species.
-Of five samples assessed, all had sporangia containing 32 spores.
-These are unreduced (not the product of meiosis), indicating reproduction by apomixis.
+Of five samples assessed in one study, all had sporangia containing 32 spores.
+These are unreduced (not the product of meiosis), indicating reproduction by apogamy.
 However, two samples had sporangia on the same plant with 64 spores, indicating meiosis and sexual reproduction.
-A subsequent analysis of two Argentine populations found them to be 32-spored apomicts, with a chromosome number of 2n = 81.
+A subsequent analysis of two Argentine populations found them to be apogamous with 32 spores and a chromosome number of 2n = 81.
 The spores are covered in a network of crests, appearing generally similar to those of other Argyrochosma species.